 The 12.3-mile, six-station Foothill Gold Line light rail extension from Glendora to Montclair is budgeted to cost just under $2.1 billion.
 As of August 2019, the Construction Authority has committed funding of just over $1.6 billion; leaving a current funding shortfall to complete the full project to Montclair of approximately $450 million.
 Based on the current funding available, the Construction Authority is potentially completing the project in two construction phases – the first nine miles from Glendora to Pomona, and then from Pomona to Montclair.

-The project is being built in Los Angeles and San Bernardino Counties and will be funded locally, with gap funds provided by the state’s SB1 program.
-The majority of the funds needed to complete the Los Angeles County portion will come from the Los Angeles County‘s Measure M half-cent sales tax, approved by LA County voters in November 2016, along with residual funds from Measure R not used to complete the Pasadena to Azusa segment.
-Additionally, in April 2018, the project received nearly $300 million from SB1, through the State of California’s Transit and Intercity Rail Capital Program.
-The Construction Authority is working with the San Bernardino County Transportation Authority to finalize appropriation of funds to extend the line from Claremont (in Los Angeles County) to Montclair (in San Bernardino County).
+Project funding is coming from both Los Angeles and San Bernardino Counties, as well as the State of California.
+The majority of the funds needed for the Los Angeles County portion of the project (Glendora to Claremont) is being funded by the Los Angeles County Measure M half-cent sales tax (approved by LA County voters in November 2016), along with nearly $100 million of residual funds from the Measure R half-cent sales tax not used to complete the Pasadena to Azusa segment.
+The project was awarded a nearly $300 million grant from SB1, through the State of California’s Transit and Intercity Rail Capital Program in 2018; these funds will be used in both Los Angeles and San Bernardino Counties.
+The Construction Authority is working with the San Bernardino County Transportation Authority to finalize appropriation of funds to extend the line to Montclair (in San Bernardino County).